-Master Data Management (MDM) is a thorny topic, because there is often no logical structure, especially when dealing with a network of different systems.
-The result is that the same type of data is stored in different places, where it is maintained in one place but not in the other.
-In short, information is unreliable and that is of course not possible.
+Master Data Management (MDM) is a thorny topic because there is often no logical structure, especially when dealing with a network of different systems.
+The result is that the same type of data is stored in different places, where it is maintained in one place but not another.
+In short, information is unreliable, which is, of course, impossible.
 It is not without reason that MDM is complicated.
-To make it more comprehensible, we introduce four basic principles.
+To make it more understandable, we introduce four basic principles.

 Principle 1: Clear Origin

-It is obvious that you have to ensure that the number of places in the system where the same data field is minimal, but that is not always possible.
-You cannot simply remove data fields in applications because programs are made so that they have to retrieve the data from a certain fixed location.
+You must ensure the number of places in the system where the same data field is minimal, but that is not always possible.
+You cannot simply remove data fields in applications because programs are made so that they have to retrieve the data from a specific fixed location.
 The files are not the same in the different systems either.
-Data is in other places, some data is general data but others are specific to a certain application or program. that holds most data fields.
+In other places, some data is general, but others are specific to a particular application or program.
+That holds most data fields.

 Schematically this looks like this:

 Good MDM starts by mapping such an overview.
 The routing must then be determined: which field in which system or file is filled first and which field is et cetera.
 Preferably, that routing is automatically ended.
-You can also see whether you can expand the main system with the data used in other systems/applications.
-That way you ensure that there is really only one place where the data is maintained.
-If that is difficult, you should see if it is possible to somehow earmark the fields from the first file in the application that follows.
-What you often see is that gray areas indicate that data comes from other systems.
+You can also see whether you can expand the central system with the data used in other systems/applications.
+That way, you ensure that there is only one place where the data is maintained.
+If that is difficult, you should see if it is possible to somehow earmark the fields from the first file in the following application.
+You often see that gray areas indicate that data comes from other systems.

-Once the routing has been determined, it must also be clearly established who is responsible for filling the fields.
-This is usually a key user because they are expected to know how much data fields work within ‘his or her’ range.
+Once the routing has been determined, who is responsible for filling the fields must also be established.
+This is usually a key user because they are expected to know how much data fields work within ‘their range.
 As indicated earlier, Excel sheets can provide good support here.
 With Excel, you can get a good overview of which fields have to be filled for which key fields.
-Excel can also be very supportive as a check whether the correct values have been entered.
+Excel can also be very supportive in checking whether the correct values have been entered.

 Principle 2: Strive For Clarity

 Ensure that the description or coding is consistent.
-If you want to search on a word, it must always be done in the same way, so ‘Zinc screws 20 * 30’ for example, and then not ‘iron screw 40’.
+If you want to search for a word, it must always be done in the same way, so ‘Zinc screws 20 * 30’, for example, and then not ‘iron screw 40’.

-Here too integration, and system migrations often play a role.
+Here too, integration and system migrations often play a role.
 You then have to get everything back on track.
 Again the motto here does not delay too long.
-It really gets messy if you let this run too long.
+It gets messy if you let this run too long.

 Principle 3: Strive For Completeness

-Ensure that all data is filled.
-You must, therefore, ensure that somehow it is quickly and conveniently visible where data still needs to be supplemented or improved.
+Ensure that all data is filled in.
+You must, therefore, ensure that it is quickly and conveniently visible where data still needs to be supplemented or improved.